prakashhulamani/expense_report/README.md

   "Want" expenses, recurring expenses, budget performance, recommendations).
 - **🗂️ Data / Export** — full table view + CSV download of every transaction.

+## Sharing this app with someone else (multi-user)

+The app now has a simple **name-based sign-in** on first load — no password, just a name.
+Whatever name someone types becomes their "owner" tag, and every expense, budget, and income record they enter is saved under that tag.
+When you load the app again, everyone only sees their own data:

+- You open the link, type "Prakash", and see only your own records.
+- Your friend opens the same link, types their own name, and sees only theirs.
+- Neither of you sees the other's expenses, budgets, or income.

+**Important — this is not secure authentication.** There's no password, so anyone who knows (or guesses) a username can view or add data under that name.
+It's meant for casual sharing with people you trust (e.g., you and a friend, or you and your partner), not for anything sensitive.
+If you need real login security later, that's a bigger change (e.g., `streamlit-authenticator` with hashed passwords) — that can be added on top of this if you want it.

+A "🔓 Switch user" button in the sidebar lets you sign out and enter a different name in the same browser tab.

+**If you already had data before this feature was added:** on first run after this update, the app automatically tags all your existing records with a placeholder owner (`legacy`) so nothing is lost.
+Sign in with your real name, then click **"📥 Claim old data"** in the sidebar once — it re-tags all `legacy` records as yours.
+Do this only once, and only from the account that should own that old data.

 ## Notes

 - All the "automatic calculations" (daily/monthly/yearly totals, %s, comparisons,